NexPlayer/Unity-SDK/unity.md

 To play videos from the network on iOS, the option Allow downloads over HTTP needs to be enabled.

 It is highly recommended to use the following configuration.
-Also, it is preferable to enable the Auto Graphics APIoption in versions of Unity that support OpenGL.
+Also, it is preferable to enable the Auto Graphics API (AGA) option in versions of Unity that support OpenGL.

 This configuration can be set up by navigating to the following Unity section: File → Build Settings → Player Settings (iOS) → Other Settings